-- 4.6 The proposal is for capital investment of £3.454m in 2021/22; the detailed programme for which will be presented to Full Council for approval as part of the Medium Term Financial Strategy report. - 4.7 When expenditure is classified as capital expenditure for capital financing purposes, this means that the Council is able to finance that expenditure from the following sources: - Capital grants and contributions amounts awarded to the Council in return for past or future compliance with certain stipulations. - Capital receipts amounts generated from the sale of assets and from the repayment of capital. - Loans, grants or other financial assistance. - Revenue contributions amounts set aside from the revenue budget. - Borrowing amounts that the Council does not need to fund immediately from cash resources, but instead charges to the revenue budget over a number of years into the future.
+- 4.7 When expenditure is classified as capital expenditure, this means that the Council is able to finance that expenditure from the following sources: - Capital grants and contributions amounts awarded to the Council in return for past or future compliance with certain stipulations. - Capital receipts amounts generated from the sale of assets and from the repayment of capital - Loans, grants or other financial assistance. - Revenue contributions amounts set aside from the revenue budget or earmarked reserves - Borrowing/Finance Leases amounts that the Council does not need to fund immediately from cash resources, but instead charges to the revenue budget over a number of years into the future.
 The implications of financing capital expenditure from borrowing are explained in Section 7.